Mixed Doubles (2006 film): Release

-Variety wrote that "First half is enjoyably upbeat and thoroughly modern in repping a middle-class Bombay couple having bedroom problems, but the second part goes for cliches combined with uneasy humor that mixes messages and fails to get, um, a rise".
-Rediff wrote that "And it's definitely worth watching once".
-India Today wrote that "The movie is elegantly designed, its exotic colours making urban angst look Wong-kar-wai moody".
-Bollywood Hungama gave the film a rating of one-and-ahalf out of five and noted that "Director Rajat Kapoor gets it right in the first half, but not in the second".
+Jay Weissberg of Variety wrote that "First half is enjoyably upbeat and thoroughly modern in repping a middle-class Bombay couple having bedroom problems, but the second part goes for cliches combined with uneasy humor that mixes messages and fails to get, um, a rise".
+Priyanka Jain of Rediff wrote that "And it's definitely worth watching once".
+Kaveree Bamzai of India Today wrote that "The movie is elegantly designed, its exotic colours making urban angst look Wong-kar-wai moody".
+Taran Adarsh of IndiaFM gave the film a rating of one-and-ahalf out of five and noted that "Director Rajat Kapoor gets it right in the first half, but not in the second".